 Other ALP superannuation and retirement policies are listed below:

 - Refund contributions tax of up to $500 for those earning less than $37,000 a year.
 For more information see article Super tax refund for lower-income earners is a winner

 - Increase age limit for Superannuation Guarantee to 74 from the current 69 years.
 For more information see article Superannuation Guarantee now fairer to older workers

 - Retain over-50s concessional contributions cap for those with less than $500,000 in super.
-For more information see article Over-50s contributions cap of $50,000 now permanent, for some
+For more information see article Contributions caps frozen for 2018/2019 year

 - Introduction of tax file numbers as the key identifier for superannuation accounts and fund members from July 2011.
 This measure will help fund members find lost accounts, and expedite consolidating and switching account.